-Too often, school boards have committed such travesties with hardly a whimper of protest from the taxpaying public.
-Bloated budgets to feed rapacious bureaucratic appetites that believe that better education can arise only from increased funding, and the continued infiltration of our school systems by socialist groups and thinkers, will continue until conservative, traditional, taxpaying parents and other overtaxed citizens begin to monitor their school boards to stop the scourge of high taxes and wasteful spending.
+Too often, school boards have committed such travesties with hardly a whimper of protest from the taxpaying public, adopting bloated budgets to feed rapacious bureaucratic appetites and believe that better education can arise only from increased funding.
+Continued infiltration of our school systems by socialist groups and thinkers will continue until conservative, traditional, taxpaying parents and other overtaxed citizens begin to monitor their school boards to stop the scourge of high taxes and wasteful spending.

-- Attend your district school board committee and general meetings to listen to discussion of tax, expenditure, and curriculum issues.
+- Attend your district school board committees and general meetings to listen to discussion of tax, expenditure, and curriculum issues.

 - Study the annual board budget and curriculum outlines.